Managing Backed-Up Data

 You can manage backed-up data in the following ways.

-You can remove image-level backups and snapshots from backup repositories only using the Veeam Backup for AWS appliance Web UI.
-For more information on how to delete snapshots and backups, see the following sections in Veeam Backup for AWS User Guide:
+You can remove image-level backups and snapshots from Blob storage backup repositories only using the Web UI component of the Veeam Backup for Microsoft Azure appliance.
+For more information on how to delete snapshots and backups, see the Managing Backed-Up Data section in Veeam Backup for Microsoft Azure User Guide.

-If you specify decryption passwords for standard backup repositories when adding a Veeam Backup for AWS appliance, Veeam Backup & Replication automatically decrypts backup files stored in these repositories.
+If you specify decryption passwords for standard backup repositories when adding a Veeam Backup for Microsoft Azure appliance, Veeam Backup & Replication automatically decrypts backup files stored in these repositories.
 If you do not specify decryption passwords, backup files remain encrypted.

 To decrypt backup files:

 - In the inventory pane, navigate to Backups > External Repository (Encrypted).

 - In the working area, select a backup policy whose image-level backups you want to decrypt or select an individual backup.
 Then click Specify Password on the ribbon, or right-click one of the selected backups, and select Specify password.

 - In the Password field, enter a password.

 In the Hint field, you can see a hint for the password used to encrypt the backup files.
 Use this hint to recall the password.

 Alternatively, you can specify a decryption password at the Container step of the Edit External Repository wizard.
 For more information on how to open the wizard, see the Editing Settings of External Repository section in the Veeam Backup & Replication User Guide.